Getting started in aesthetics for dentists

 Guide

-Here's how you, as a dentist, can explore and establish yourself in the growing field of non-surgical cosmetic treatments.
+Here’s how you, as a dentist, can explore and establish yourself in the growing field of non-surgical cosmetic treatments safely, professionally and with the right insurance protection in place.

 Why should dentists offer aesthetic treatments?